kartheekmannepalli/Spring-Kafka-Transactions/README.md

 * Spring Kafka
 * Postgres DB
 * Kafka Broker and Zookeeper
-* KafDrop - Optional (To view kafka messages and topics)
+* KafDrop - Optional (http://localhost:9000 - view kafka messages and topics)

 ## Setup
 1) Run `docker-compose -f src/main/KT-Docker/compose.yml up -d` to create Postrges, Kafka, KafDrop containers in Docker.
      - Re-run kafka container if it crashes the first time.
 3) `mvn install -DskipTests` to download all spring dependencies.
+Works with `JDK 11` and above.
 4) Run the `KafkaTransactionsApplication` class to start the spring boot application.
      - This step will automatically create a `Customer` database table in postgres.
        - Customer Table has just two columns `id` and `name`.